Things to Do in Greymouth for Couples

 5. Buddy Up or Go Solo on a Self-drive 4WD Tour

 An exhilarating ride and good muddy fun, On Yer Bike is a 4WD off-roading park with quad bikes, 4WD buggies and a Hagglund all-terrain vehicle.
 The best option for couples is the self-drive Bush & Bog Track, either teaming up together in a two-seater buggy or tackling the tracks independently in a one-seater.
 Head deep into the native forest with waterfalls and across farmland tackling all kinds of terrain between rocky stream beds to thick mud.
 The tour lasts approximately two hours.
+Check out more offerings from On Yer Bike on Viator or Tripadvisor.

 Location: 511 State Highway 6, Coal Creek, approximately 6km (4 miles) from Greymouth town centre.